 The Samaritans are descendants of two groups, making them a mixed race:

-1: The remnant of native Israelites: who were not deported after the fall of the Northern Kingdom in 722 BC.
+1: The remnant of native Israelites not deported after the fall of the Northern Kingdom in 722 BC.

 2: Foreign colonists brought in from Babylonia and Media by the Assyrian conquerors, to settle the land with inhabitants who would be loyal to Assyria.